kurty51114/Assignment1_2420/README.md

 > [!NOTE]
 > We are using the San Francisco 3 datacentre because it is the closest in proximity to our location, meaning we have the best chance for a strong connection.

-### Uploading SSH Public Key to DigitalOcean Account
+### Uploading SSH Public Key to DigitalOcean Account[^5]

 The first step to setting up a new DigitalOcean droplet is to upload our previously created public key to DigitalOcean.
-We can use the doctl tool to perform this task.
+We can use the doctl tool to perform this task .
 In Terminal on your local machine, run the following command ensuring to change the default fields to your own:

 > ```bash
 > doctl compute ssh-key import <insert-key-name> --public-key-file ~/.ssh/<your-key.pub>
 > ```

-This command uses the doctl tool to import the ssh key from the ssh key pair we created in earlier steps to DigitalOcean.
+This command uses the doctl tool to import the ssh key from the ssh key pair we created in earlier steps to DigitalOcean[^5].

 The terminal output should appear as follows: